jga/goldfinchsong/docs/getting_started.rst

 ------------------------

 At a minimum **goldfinchsong** requires your twitter authentication credentials to post.
-The command line script included in the package expects these credentials to be placed in the configuration *ini* file.
+The command line script included in the package expects these credentials to be placed in a configuration **ini** file.
 Read the :doc:`configuration section </configuration>` for details.

 Organizing your production files